yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 :::

 There are a few ways to register a new account.
-The majority of use cases will make use of y.at's custodial wallet, in which case, you just need an email address and password to create a new account.
+The majority of use cases will make use of y.at's custodial wallet, in which case, you just need an `alternate_id` and `password` to create a new account.
 You can also optionally provide some personal details to personalise your profile, such as first and last name.

+It is possible to register without supplying a password.
+If you register with an `email` only, then all logins will require you to use the  [magic link](/docs/register#magic-links) feature.
+Magic links provide a great user experience on front-ends, but might not be ideal for pure API access to your yats.

+More details on user registration is provided in the [Creating a new user](/docs/register) section.

 <Tabs
   defaultValue="nodejs"